scikit-rt/scikit-rt/examples/voxtox/examples/roi_names/README.md

 into collections.
 (This has been done for `data_mvct.py`.)

 2. A module similar to `sort_head_and_neck.py` or `sort_prostate.py`,
-which rely on functions defined in `sort_rois.py` should created.
+which rely on functions defined in `sort_rois.py` should be created.
 This module should read in the saved output from `get_roi_names.py`, and should define how actual ROI names are to be matched to standardised names.
 It is then run to produce the standardisation